-In determining the level and make up of Executive remuneration, the Nomination and Remuneration Committee seeks external information detailing market levels of comparable executive roles from which the Committee makes its recommendation to the Board.
+In determining the level and make up of Executive remuneration, the Nomination and Remuneration Committee seeks external information detailing market levels of comparable executive roles from which the Committee makes its recommendation to the Roard

 For the Managing Director and the other Senior Executives, remuneration programs are balanced with a mix of fixed and variable rewards.
-The make up and eligibility criteria for short term incentives are recommended to the Board by the Nomination and Remuneration Committee prior to the commencement of each financial year.
+The makeup and eligibility criteria for short term incentives are recommended to the Board by the Nomination and Remuneration Committee prior to the commencement of each financial year.

-For the year ended 30 June 2011, the adoption of at risk short term incentives comprising 20% and 10% of the base emolument of the Managing Director and Executives respectively was approved by the Board.
+For the year ended 30 June 2012, the adoption of at risk short term incentives comprising 20% and 10% of the base emolument of the former Managing Director (Mr Winser) and Executives respectively was approved by the Board.

-The payment of such short term incentives can either be as a cash bonus or superannuation contributions and is in addition to the base emolument.
+The payment of such short term incentives can either be as a cash bonus or, subject to the applicable superannuation laws, as superannuation contributions and is in addition to the base emolument.